cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 echo "}" >> policy/policy.script
 ```

-<b>If this command is not working, please set the key hash and correct slot manually.</b>
+**If this command is not working, please set the key hash and correct slot manually.**

-To generate the keyHash use the following command:
+To generate the `keyHash`, use the following command:
 ```bash
 cardano-cli address key-hash --payment-verification-key-file policy/policy.vkey
 ```

-To calculate the correct slot query the current block and add 10000 to it:
+To calculate the correct slot, query the current block and add 10000 to it:
 ```bash
 cardano-cli query tip --mainnet
 ```